Biliary atresia is a rare but serious liver disorder that affects newborn babies.

 The blood test will usually show another cause for the jaundice.
 Biliary atresia is a very rare cause.

-If biliary atresia is suspected, your family doctor will refer your baby to see a paediatrician (a specialist in children's health).
+If your family doctor suspects biliary atresia, they will make an appointment for your baby with a paediatrician (a specialist in children's health).

 Your baby may have: